Ben Elton

-Benjamin Charles Elton (born 3 May 1959) is a British comedian, actor, author, playwright, lyricist and director.
-He was a part of London's alternative comedy movement of the 1980s and became a writer on the sitcoms The Young Ones and Blackadder, as well as continuing as a stand-up comedian on stage and television.
-His style in the 1980s was left-wing political satire.
-Since then he has published 17 novels and written the musicals The Beautiful Game (2000), We Will Rock You (2002), Tonight's the Night (2003), and Love Never Dies (2010), the sequel to The Phantom of the Opera.
-His novels cover the dystopian, comedy, and crime genres.
+Benjamin Charles Elton (born 3 May 1959) is a British comedian and writer.
+He has written and produced for television, radio, films, novels, theatre and musicals, and has performed as a stand-up comedian and on screen.
+One of the major figures in the alternative comedy movement of the 1980s, he used a style of left-wing political satire in his early stand-up comedy.

+He co-wrote the TV sitcoms The Young Ones, Blackadder and Mr. Bean, and was the sole writer for other sitcoms such as Filthy, Rich & Catflap, The Thin Blue Line and Upstart Crow.
+As of 2025, he has published sixteen novels in dystopian, comedy, and crime genres, and an autobiography.
+He wrote the stage musicals The Beautiful Game (2000), We Will Rock You (2002), Tonight's the Night (2003), and Love Never Dies (2010).

 Early life and education

-Elton was born on 3 May 1959 at University College Hospital in Fitzrovia, London, the son of Mary (née Foster), an English teacher from Cheshire, and physicist and educational researcher Professor Lewis Elton.
+Benjamin Charles Elton was born at University College Hospital in Fitzrovia, London, the son of Mary (née Foster), an English teacher from Cheshire, and physicist and educational researcher Lewis Elton.
 He is a nephew of the historian Sir Geoffrey Elton and a third cousin of singer Olivia Newton-John.
 Elton's father is from a German-Jewish family and Elton's mother, who was raised in the Church of England, is of British background.

-Elton grew up in Catford, south London, before moving with his family to Guildford, Surrey in 1968, where he became involved in amateur dramatics groups.
+Elton grew up in Catford, South London, before moving with his family to Guildford, Surrey in 1968, where he became involved in amateur dramatics groups.
 Reflecting on those times at an event in Guildford in 2013, Elton said: